Chapter 7:

 Asuka wakes up to the sound of twittering birds outside of her bedroom window.
 She stares up at the ceiling, slowly blinking the remains of sleep out of her eyes.
 After a while she no longer feels like lounging and props herself up, her body tenses automatically to massage and stretch her atrophied muscles, making her shoulders crack.
 With a short exhale her body is released, and she hunches over and absently looks around.

-Looking around she meets a familiar scene of disarray.
-Her clothes strewn or hanging on furniture and various bits of trash from weeks ago litter the floor like a tornado assaulted her room.
-Though she had been living like this for so long already, something about this irks her today.
+She meets a familiar scene of disarray.
+Her clothes strewn or hanging on furniture and various bits of trash from weeks ago litter the floor like a tornado had torn through her room.
+Though she had been living like this for so long already, something about it irks her today.
 She lifts her covers from on top of her and swings her legs onto the ground.
-Surveying the damage to with another look of disapproval come up Asuka bends down to start clearing up the mess around her bed.
+Surveying the damage with another look of disapproval, Asuka bends down to start clearing up the mess around her bed.

 The first thing she takes care of is the trash.
-A plastic bin she uses to discard it is ready to overflow with ripped paper, empty drink containers and snack wrappers.
-She starts with the bin itself, taking it out of the room and into the kitchen to dispose of it in two of the few remaining trash bags.
+A plastic bin she uses to discard it is ready to overflow with ripped paper, empty drink containers, and old snack wrappers.
+She starts with the bin itself, taking it out of the room and into the kitchen to dispose of it in two of the few remaining trash bags she has left.

-Intimidated by the foreboding task of separating burnable from non-burnable, she tried to make a game out of it and pushed her limits until every visible piece of garbage is out of her room.
+Intimidated by the dreadful task of separating burnable from non-burnable trash, she tries to make a game out of it and pushes her limits until every visible piece of garbage is out of her room.
 The last thing she needs to do is put the trash out.
 She doesn’t remember when garbage collection day is, that wasn’t her task before she was alone.
-Concluding that she can’t be bothered to check, Asuka goes to the door with bundles of trash in her hand.
-Right as she opens it, she sees someone already standing on the porch with their hand raised in a knocking gesture.
+Concluding that she can’t be bothered to check, Asuka goes to the door with bundles of trash in hand.
+Right as she opens it, she sees someone already standing on the porch, their hand raised in a knocking gesture.

-With a strangled yelp she jumps backwards, almost tripping on the bags she dropped.
+With a strangled yelp she jumps backwards, almost tripping on the bags when she drops.
 Managing to keep her balance, Asuka grips the kitchen counter, her heart palpitating in her chest.

-“Think nothing of it, I’m just getting rid of extra food, Kasuga-san waves.
-Asuka finds the idea of there being leftover omurice of all things a bit silly (???), but she keeps that to herself.
+“Think nothing of it, I’m just getting rid of extra food,” Kasuga-san waves.
+Asuka finds the idea of there being leftover omurice of all things a bit farfetched, but she keeps that to herself.

-“Asuka-chan” she says carefully, “I’m sure it’s been very hard for you after Kyo-kun...” she deliberately trails off out of respect and places a hand over her chest, “don’t be afraid to come over whenever you feel like it.
+“Asuka-chan” Kasuga says carefully, “I’m sure it’s been very hard for you after Kyo-kun...” she deliberately trails off out of respect and places a hand over her chest, “don’t be afraid to come over whenever you feel like it.
 You’re always welcome to rely on us if you need help with anything.”
-Kasuga-san lived with her husband and two children.
+Kasuga-san lived with her husband and two children a couple doors down.

 After her meal, she takes her empty bowl to the sink to meet the other unwashed dishes.
 Feeling reinvigorated after receiving nutrients, wonders if she should keep up the momentum she started that morning with cleaning up, but it lasts no longer than a candle in the wind.
 It’s more important to use this energy on tackling the next item on Kyo’s list.